Read the comprehensive Google Drive vs Shared Drive comparison, learn about the price, functions, and possibilities, and decide, which one you need!

 1. Access permissions

-Shared Drives.
+Shared Drive.
 The look and feel of Google Shared Drives are comparable to My Drive.
 However, it is designed for multiple users and different levels of permissions access on the files and folders housed in Shared Drives.
 Team Drive allows multiple users who have access to Shared Drives to edit and make changes to the files contained therein.

 My Drive is the personal storage an individual user has access to when signing up for a Google account.
 It can be used as personal storage in the cloud for the individual user.
 Users can store basically any type of file they want to store in their My Drive storage and manage these as they choose.